STARR Site Certification

 This empathy training provides staff with a better understanding of what it’s like to experience this relatively common mental health symptom.
 Empathy not only makes for more compassionate staff, but data shows that clear understanding the goal (to help individuals living with auditory hallucinations) helps improve morale.
-We can set up a link to the Simulation for your team upon your request.
+We can set up a link to the Simulation for your team upon your request (free of charge to Certified Sites).
 You can find more information on our website HERE.

 Research Ambassador Program